Prof. Masoller’s research

 line on nonlinear dynamics of semiconductor lasers

-devices, widely used in datacom, telecom, biomedical applications (imaging,
+practical devices, widely used in datacom, telecom, biomedical applications

-sensors), etc. While “solitary” lasers emit a stable output, under external
+(imaging, sensors), etc. While “solitary” lasers emit a stable output, under

-perturbations semiconductor lasers display a rich variety of nonlinear
+external perturbations semiconductor lasers display a variety of nonlinear

 Top: